Turn Your Old iPad or Tablet Into a Family Calendar Display

 The Shared Calendar That Actually Gets Used

-The key isn’t the display — it’s making sure events actually end up on the calendar in the first place.
-Here’s what works:
+The key isn’t the display – it’s making sure events actually end up on the calendar in the first place.
+Our complete family calendar setup covers the full system, but here’s the short version:

 One shared Google Calendar for the family.
 Not individual calendars that are shared (too confusing).
 One calendar called “Family” that everyone has on their phone.
 When someone adds “Soccer practice 4pm,” it appears on the wall display immediately.